facebook/relay/website/versioned_docs/version-experimental/RelayHooks-ApiReference.md

 * `fragment`: GraphQL fragment specified using a `graphql` template literal.
 * `fragmentReference`: The ***fragment reference*** is an opaque Relay object that Relay uses to read the data for the fragment from the store; more specifically, it contains information about which particular object instance the data should be read from.
     * The type of the fragment reference can be imported from the generated Flow types, from the file `<fragment_name>.graphql.js`, and can be used to declare the type of your `Props`.
 The name of the fragment reference type will be: `<fragment_name>$key`.
+We use our [lint rule](https://github.com/relayjs/eslint-plugin-relay) to enforce that the type of the fragment reference prop is correctly declared.

 #### Return Value